KTH/ug-rest-api-helper/README.md

-# ug-redis-api-call
+# ug-rest-api
 Hold services to retrive data from UG Rest Api

-# Agenda UG Redis Api Call
+# Agenda UG Rest Api
 This project has the implementation of call UG rest API.
 It will fetch users and groups data.

 # Fetch UG Data